Black Narcissus: Plot

-Each convent member begins experiencing ill-health and emotional problems caused by their surroundings.
+Each convent member starts to experience ill-health and/or emotional problems caused by their surroundings.
+Clodagh recalls a failed romance which prompted her to leave Britain and join the order.
+Ruth grows jealous of Clodagh.
 Philippa loses herself in the environment and plants the vegetable garden with flowers.
-Ruth, already highly strung, becomes increasingly jealous of Clodagh and obsessed with Mr Dean, leading her to renounce the order.
-Clodagh recalls a failed romance which prompted her to join the order.
-Honey's growing attachment to the local children ends disastrously after she gives medication to a fatally-ill baby.
-The child's death angers the locals, who blame and abandon the mission, putting further strain on the sisters.
-Mr Dean fails to persuade Clodagh to leave before anything else untoward happens.
+Honey's attachment to the local children ends disastrously after she gives ineffective medication to a fatally ill baby.
+The nuns' failure to save the child's life angers the locals, who abandon the mission.
+Mr Dean encourages Clodagh to leave, but she insists on staying.